Advisory Board

 President of Prichard Oil Company and the author of Reclaiming Joy: A Primer for Widows (2018)—inspired by the Apostle Paul’s letter to the Philippians.
 After her graduation from Baylor in 1963, Ella found myriad ways to share her talent through church and community service: writing Sunday School curriculum for the Southern Baptist Convention Sunday School Board (now LifeWay), writing and editing for local nonprofits, and producing promotional materials for nonprofit capital campaigns.
 A longtime member of First Baptist Church, she held leadership positions there and served on committees and boards of the Baptist General Convention of Texas and the Cooperative Baptist Fellowship.
 She was a member of the Baylor Board of Regents and a director of the Baylor Alumni.

-Employee of Taylor (now Balfour) Publishing Company since 1993.
-Prior to that, Lisa taught in the Spring Branch Independent School District for seven years.
+Prior to her years as a yearbook publishing representative, Lisa taught in the Spring Branch Independent School District for seven years.
 As the journalism teacher, yearbook advisor and newspaper advisor at Spring Woods High School from 1984-1988 and at Memorial High School from 1989-1992, Lisa’s yearbook staffs won the Distinguished Merit Rating for seven consecutive years from the state journalism association, the Interscholastic League Press Conference, which is the highest rating given to a state publication.
 The Texas High School Press Association awarded the State Champion Yearbook Trophy to five of Lisa’s high school yearbook staffs.
-Her 1992 Reata Memorial High School yearbook staff won the Silver Crown award from the Columbia Scholastic Press Association which represents the top five percent of yearbooks in the nation.
+Her 1992 Reata Memorial High School yearbook staff won the Silver Crown award from the Columbia Scholastic Press Association which represents the top fifteen percent of yearbooks in the nation.
 The 1992-1993 Memorial High School newspaper, the Anvil, won the Pacemaker Award from the National Scholastic Press Association representing the top two percent of high school newspapers in the nation.

 Lisa is a 1976 graduate of Alief Hastings High School and a 1980 graduate of Baylor University.
 She is a life member of the Baylor Alumni Association and is a member of the Baylor Bear Foundation which funds scholarships for Baylor athletes.
-She was also a member of Class XXV of Leadership Houston, the Junior League of Houston, the Houston Alumnae chapter of Kappa Alpha Theta and is an elder at Grace Presbyterian Church.
-Lisa and her husband, Bill, have two children – Brittany Schwartz Marrs, a 2008 Baylor University graduate and Cody Schwartz, a graduate of Texas A&M University.
-They have six grandchildren – Archer Marrs, Theodore Marrs, Piper Marrs, Lincoln Marrs, Spencer Schwartz and Sutton Schwartz.
+She is also a member of Class XXV of Leadership Houston, the Junior League of Houston, the Houston Alumnae chapter of Kappa Alpha Theta and is an elder at Grace Presbyterian Church.

 Regional Director of Human Resources for Springstone Inc. In this position she leads the talent development, leadership development and training teams for the enterprise.
 Springstone is a network of mental health facilities with over 30 locations across the U.S. Prior to serving in this role, Jennifer held several leadership positions throughout the healthcare sector, including serving as Director of Talent Acquisition for Surgical Care Affiliates, a part of United Health Care’s Optum brand.
 Before entering into healthcare, Jennifer was the HR leader for a joint-venture startup between AT&T, Verizon and T-Mobile that developed what is now known as the Google Wallet on Android devices.
 She’s a member of the Society of Human Resources, Dallas HR chapter, winner of the IABC award of excellence for internal communications and she has been recognized by HR Today for excellence in Employer Branding.
 Jennifer was previously a member of the Junior League of Dallas and served as an Associate Producer for Dallas Summer Musicals.
 She is also a member of Delta Sigma Theta Sorority Incorporated.
 She graduated from Baylor University in 2007 with a Bachelor of Arts degree in Journalism, and she has a Master’s degree in Management and Organizational Behavior from the University of Texas at Dallas.